Supervisor: Daniel Helm, Martin Kampel

 The goal of this practical work is as follows:

-For establishing an automatic video analysis platform, a “Shot Detection module”, shall be developed.
-This module shall be able to detect abrupt transitions as well as gradual transitions in given input videos in order to split videos in their basic shots.
+For establishing an automatic video analysis platform, a “Camera Operations Detection module”, shall be developed.
+This module shall be able to detect and classify camera movements such as panning, tilting, tracking as well as zooming in given input videos.

 - Literature Review – getting to know the algorithms